KylerianHD/Steam-Wishlist-To-Markdown-Converter/README.md

 - [X] Beautify the user interface.
 - [ ] Make price formatting work with all countries and their currencies.
 - [ ] Being able to get the JSON file of the Steam wishlist without the user having to use Augmented Steam.
-- [ ] Enable user to directly convert the markdown to a PDF file.
+- [ ] Enable the user to directly convert the markdown to a PDF file.

 ## Known Issues

 - The application currently only works with the currency Euro (€).
-- The user interface is not very pretty.

 If you encounter any bugs or issues, please report them on the [Issues](https://github.com/KylerianHD/Steam-Wishlist-To-Markdown-Converter/issues) page.